 Eastern Turkey is a wild and rugged region with a long, tempestuous history and a rich cultural heritage.
-The region boasts some of Turkey’s most spectacular nature and treasured historical monuments, as well as some of the most friendly and hospitable people any visitor will ever meet.
-A two-week tour of eastern Turkey I embarked on turned out to be one of the most extraordinary trips I’ve ever experienced!
+The region boasts some of Turkey’s most spectacular nature and treasured historical monuments, as well as some of the most friendly and hospitable people.
+My two-week tour of eastern Turkey turned out to be one of the most extraordinary trips I’ve ever experienced!

 Eastern Turkey is the region in Eastern Anatolia (Asia Minor) that borders Georgia, Armenia, Iran, Iraq and Syria.
 It is a fascinating part of Turkey with an impressive history.
 The southeastern corner of this region, where the mighty Tigris and Euphrates rivers flow, is where Mesopotamia rose and is now known as the cradle of modern civilisation.
 Eastern Turkey also has some of the country’s most outstanding scenery, with its impressive snow-capped mountains, massive lakes, gushing rivers and immense fields of wildflowers (the Dutch would be interested to know that tulips originated from the mountains of eastern Turkey – you can find them growing wild in many places).

 View Eastern Turkey in a larger map